-Winter in Japan can be rough.
-Even though the weather is cold, in many places there is hardly any snow to help you enjoy it.
+Humidity in Japan is pretty high so sometimes it feels colder than dry air, the reason being that high humidity in lower temperatures increases the conduction of heat from the body so Japan`s winter can be quite rough in some areas.
 The last thing you feel like doing after freezing through a work day is come home to find out that the inside of the fridge is warmer than your apartment.
-It might be better to leave anything you want to keep cold on the balcony instead of in the fridge!
+It might be better to leave anything you want to keep cold on the balcony instead of the fridge!

-Here are a few hot drinks to get you through the winter blues, and warm you from the inside out!
+However, here`s our guide to survive this cold season with a few hot drinks to get you through the winter blues and warm you from the inside out!

-You may have seen the wonderful article on shochu but the real key to enjoying this very potent Japanese beverage in winter is, you guessed it, a shot of hot boiling water.
+The real key to enjoying this Japanese beverage in winter is a shot of hot boiling water.

 Again, delicious enough on its own, especially over ice, this plum wine is lighter than shochu – around 10 to 15% depending on the brand.
 The balance with this should be lighter to allow for a mild, less alcoholic bedtime tonic.
 Shoot for 1/4 to 2/3 hot water, 1/2 to 1/3 room temperature umeshu.